chauff/cse1500-web-transcripts/README.md

 - Modern Web browser (Chrome, Firefox, Edge, ...)

 ## Grading

 - Course grade:
   - 40% midterm
   - 40% final exam
   - 20% assignments
 - Requirements: to pass, the overall grade must be 5.8 or higher and both the midterm and final exam grade must have been a 5 or higher; assignments are not required (though they count towards the final grade)
-- Assignments are done in pairs of two and graded by TAs in a pass/fail manner
+- Assignments are done in pairs of two students and graded by TAs in a pass/fail manner

 ## List of lectures (as of 2017/18)